-The Governing Body at Ayscoughfee Hall School is chaired by Mr Kevin Pallister and consists of the Headteacher Mrs Ogden, three staff Governors, Mrs Chester, Mrs Laud and Mrs Gibson and the Governors listed below.
+The Governing Body at Ayscoughfee Hall School is chaired by Mr Kevin Pallister and consists of the Headteacher Mrs Ogden, three staff Governors, Mrs Chester, Mrs Wright and Mrs Gibson and the Governors listed below.

 The composition of the school’s Governing Body reflects a range of groups from the community and enables the Governing Body to draw on a wide variety of skills and experiences.

 Governors may be contacted via the Chair of the Board Mr Kevin Pallister.
 All correspondence should be sent to the school address.

 Mr Kevin Pallister - Chairman of the Board

 Mr Pallister has been a member since October 2003.
 He is a past parent and had two children through the School.
 He is a Managing Partner at a local firm of Solicitors.
 Mr Pallister’s area of responsibility is R.E. and he is a member of the Finance Committee.
 He often leads school assemblies in his capacity as a member of the Salvation Army.